They say that life is full of ups and downs. But lately, you’ve been wondering where the ups are.

 Rather than focusing on enjoyment or pleasure from the things you do, instead, try to simply observe sensations.
 Become really aware of feelings in your body.

-Focusing on your body and how it experiences things is essentially a form of mindfulness.
-Rather than get lost in your thoughts about what is happening, this can help you to stay more present.
+Focusing on your body and how it experiences things is an extension of mindfulness.
+Rather than get lost in your thoughts about what is happening, sessions such as these can help you to stay more present.

 It also helps to teach yourself to simply focus on feeling again.
 We’re talking about very simple things that could easily escape your attention.